DanielMartensson/Open-SAE-J1939/README.md

  - Step 1: Download this repository
  - Step 2: Go to `Hardware -> Hardware.h` and select your processor, if it's not available, please write code for it and send me a pull request
  - Step 3: Copy over the `Src` folder to your project folder inside your IDE.
 Rename `Src` to for example `Open SAE J1939`.
 That's a good name.
- - Step 4: Use the `Examples -> Open SAE J1939 -> Startup.txt` example as your initial starting code for a SAE J1939 project.
+ - Step 4: Use the `Examples -> Open SAE J1939 -> Main.txt` example as your initial starting code for a SAE J1939 project.

 ```c
 /*